 However, the human surfers will have lots of company in the water.
 The Cape Cross Namibia Seals find this sport quite amusing and also like to join in the fun.
-This can get a bit hazardous during the breeding season.
-Surfers can be seen as potential rivals for the seal cows and there are documented occurrences when surfers have been bitten by jealous bulls.
+This can get a bit hazardous, especially during the breeding season.
+This is because surfers can be seen as potential rivals for the seal cows.
+As a result, there are documented occurrences when surfers have been bitten by jealous bulls.

-Unfortunately at Cape Cross Seal Reserve not all interaction with humans is advisable for seals.
-The harvesting of Cape Cross Namibia Seals is a very controversial practice in today’s modern age.
+Unfortunately, at Cape Cross Seal Reserve not all interaction with humans is advisable for seals.
+Indeed, the harvesting of Cape Cross Namibia Seals is a very controversial practice in today’s modern age.
 The purposes stated for harvesting seals include population control to protect the fishing industry in Namibia, the use of male genitalia to sell as aphrodisiacs in Asia and the harvest of seal pups for their pelts.

 They are also still harvested for their fat which is rendered into oil.
 When I was at the reserve there was a small group of locals in the parking lot and we struck up a conversation.
 They did in fact still actively harvest seals at the Cape Cross Seal Reserve and he even had a 5 gallon container of seal oil to show me in back of his truck!
 Although I don’t think it was in season as he was not hunting for seals on that day.
 They just seemed to be taking it all in as I was doing.